Skip to content

 • Exact values will depend on the configuration, as for coverage.

-• Any number >0 here indicate that (parts of) the transcript will have poor variant calling quality.
+• Any number >0 here indicates that the transcript is likely to have, at least in certain portions, poor variant calling quality.

 Tip